alessimichele/AdvancedProgramming_dssc22/lecture_notes/Lecture_notes4.md

 ### Test Yourself:

  - what's the main advantage of using templates?
+ - isn't neccesary anymore to write different functions that do the same things for different type of data.

  - why do people usually put definitions of templated functions directly into `.hpp` files?
+ - because if we also use a src folder with their definition, since templated are instantiated at compilation time, we would instantiate also all possible type of data when declaring template.

  - except on types, what else can we template on?
+ - we can template on integer, that is all that is "mathematically" an integer, not just "int".

  - what is template specialization?
+ - when we specify the type of data we are going to use (tell the compiler which type I use).
+It  make the compiler produce very different functions based on the type

  - what is a variadic template?
+ - it is a type of template in which the number and the type of parameters of a function are templated, that is: variable number of templated parameters

  - why using `push_back` for `std::vector` is a bad idea?
+ - because if we havent enough space, the compiler will copy all the content of the vetor to store the value passed with push_back

  - how do you pass data from `std::vector` to a "C-style" function that needs a pointer?
+ - using &name_of_vector or name_of_vector.data()

  - why you shouldn't use a "vector of vectors"?
+ - because we want data to be contigous in memory

 #### All the code snippets below have mistakes, find them: